 Dealing with Our Biggest Challenge

-Throughout the business world, there is the growing chasm between “what it takes to be successful” using traditional means and metrics and the desire employees have today to win at both work and life.
+Throughout our industry, there is a growing chasm between “what it takes to be successful” using traditional means and metrics and the desire employees have today to win at both work and life.

 This separation is leading to burnout and exhaustion, lower profits, less engagement and retention, and an erosion of workplace culture.
-This needs to be a leadership’s biggest priority (and mission!) – even if some on the team have not yet fully embraced the issues.
+This needs to be a leadership’s biggest priority (and a part of your mission!) – even if some on the team have not yet fully embraced the realities.

-A well-designed mission is especially powerful during challenging times when talent has the choice to step away… and is doing so in increasing numbers.
+A well-designed mission is especially powerful during and following challenging times when talent has the choice to step away… and is doing so in increasing numbers.

 A Common Purpose

-We can all agree that we would like to break the cycle of burnout and disengagement, have products with higher margins, and projects with larger fees and longer schedules.
-How to do this in our current state is the challenge.
+We can all agree that we would like to break the cycle of burnout and disengagement and have projects with larger fees and longer schedules.
+How to do this in our current state can be a challenge.

 To progress, we need a shift in leadership mindset and new investments to engage and develop our talent in ways deeper than our clients.